geeknerd/geeknerd.github.io/_drafts/2017-10-22-ubuntu-setup.md

 ```

 ### Scientific Networking
 Well, I hope this is self-explanatory.
+Shadowsocks seems to be one of the nice ways to get VPN connections overseas.
+So far the performance is good.
 ``` shell
 sudo add-apt-repository ppa:hzwhuang/ss-qt5
 sudo apt-get update